Thertzlor/Revenant/wiki/Macros/_Key_Buffer_Macro.md

 -- Normally this key outputs "c"
 -- If m3 was pressed, the key will press ctrl + c the next time it is pressed.
--- If m4 was pressed, the key will ouptut "*c" the next time it is pressed. k.m5 = "c"
+-- If m4 was pressed, the key will output "*c" the next time it is pressed. k.m5 = "c"

 ```